nikovett/charging-planner/CONTEXT.md

 The `end-session` Claude skill automates the session wrap-up workflow.
 Trigger with `/end-session` or phrases like "let's wrap up", "commit the files", "update CONTEXT".

 **Phases:**
-1. Run all three test suites — stop if any fail
+1. Run all test suites — stop if any fail
 2. Identify what changed (inferred from conversation or asked)
 3. Update `CONTEXT.md` — Reference in place, Changelog prepend, Session log append
-4. Update `README_tests.md` if test suite changed
+4. Update `test/README.md` if test suite changed
 5. Copy modified files to `/mnt/user-data/outputs/` (working copy → correct repo paths)
 6. Write `commit.sh` — ready-to-run shell script with `git add` and commit message
 7. Present all outputs